kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru-challenges.md

 Once the animation was complete, I wanted image navigation controls.
 Initially the actions were: next, previous, and close.
 Simple right?
 I created the UI, wrote the code, hooked it all up to the animation component.
 Easy enough.

 Then I wanted a smooth thumbnail to full image transition.
 Next I wanted swipe between photos on mobile.
 Of course I need to let users zoom into the image too.
-Later I wanted an image preview to the bottom which mimiced the active image.
+Later I wanted an image preview to the bottom which mimicked the active image.

 My ideal image viewer became more and more complicated.
 There are so many lightweight, feature rich components out there that I should have used one of them.
 Again I could have saved a lot of time, but this is how you learn.

 #### Lessons Learnt:
 - I should have designed the component properly before writing code.
 - I should have explored existing options.
 Something as common as an image viewer would of course have oodles of options.
 I decision to use one would have been easy.
 - My current image viewer still has problems and could be improved.
-Instead of adding complexity I might opt for an existing libary in future.
+Instead of adding complexity I might opt for an existing library in future.

 ---